 Volume is probably the most important tool that you can have available to you.
 We have done an extensive write-up on how to read the time and sales window (aka.
 Tape reading) which will provide you with the trading activity of each stock.
 As a trader, you need to understand the significance of high or low volume, especially when it occurs at important support and resistance levels.

-Be aware that it is very important to understand the principal of action and reaction.
-For example, if a stock moves substantially higher over a 3 day period without any major retracements, a trader should prepare for a reaction which would be commensurate to the previous move higher.
+Be aware that it is very important to understand the principle of action and reaction.
+For example, if a stock moves substantially higher over a 3 day period without any major retracements, a trader should prepare for a reaction that would be commensurate to the previous move higher.

 When we see stocks moving extremely fast, up or down, there is a risk for high levels of volatility on the opposite side and this can signal large moves up and down, where emotions take over and technical analysis gets thrown out the window.
 Keep this in mind when you select the stocks that you trade.
 Higher volatility leads to larger swings which lead to irrational market movement.